-The digitization staff has expertise in digitizing a variety of media including books, manuscripts, photographs, artwork, maps, posters, slides, and audiovisual resources.
+The digitization staff has expertise in digitizing various media, including books, manuscripts, photographs, artwork, maps, posters, slides, and audiovisual resources.
 The center works with the collection's curators to apply standardized metadata that ensures high visibility in search engines and scholarly indexes.
 The center adds digitized and born-digital collections to AUC Digital Library's online presence.
 The center conducts digital preservation, digital curation, digital data, and digital planning activities.

 For users working with special collections or archival materials at the Rare Books and Special Collections Library (RBSCL):

-A Reprographic Services Request Form must be submitted by the user, and approved by library staff, according to the LLT Policy on Copyright Compliance (no more than one chapter or ten percent of a book may be copied per day).
-Photocopying, digital scanning, photography, and media digitization services for RBSCL materials are offered solely by the LLT Digitization Center; there is no self-service photocopy or scan.
+A Reprographic Services Request Form must be submitted by the user and approved by library staff, according to the LLT Policy on Copyright Compliance (no more than one chapter or ten percent of a book may be copied per day).
+Please note that there is no self-service photocopy or scan.
 Taking pictures with cell phones is not allowed.

 Besides paper photocopies, digitized items can be provided in various formats, file types, and image resolutions, and on various delivery media (flash drive, DVD, cloud storage account), according to the user’s needs.
 Contact the LLT Digitization Center or subject specialists for options.